Coba: Exploration and artifacts

 Front view of the pyramid structure known as "La Iglesia" in the Group B, or Cobá Group, complex.
 Stela 11 is in the foreground at the base of the pyramid's steps, under the thatched roofing.

 The first mention of Coba in print is due to John Lloyd Stephens where he mentioned hearing reports of the site in 1842 from the cura (priest or vicar in Spanish) of Chemax, but it was so distant from any known modern road or village that he decided the difficulty in trying to get there was too daunting and returned to his principal target of exploring Tulum instead.
 For much of the rest of the 19th century the area could not be visited by outsiders due to the Caste War of Yucatán, the notable exception was Juan Peón Contreras (also used the nom de plume Contreras Elizalde) who was then director of the Museum of Yucatán.
 He made the arduous journey in September 1882, and is now remembered for the four naive pen-and-ink sketches that he made at the ruins (prints made from them exist in the Peabody Museum and in the collection of Raúl Pavón Abreu in Campeche).
 Teoberto Maler paid Coba a short visit in 1893 and took at least one photograph, but did not publish at the time and the site remained unknown to the archeological community.

 Amateur explorer (and successful writer of popular books wherein he described his adventures and discoveries among Maya ruins) Dr. Thomas Gann was brought to the site by some local Maya hunters in February 1926.
 Gann published the first first-hand description of the ruins later the same year.
-Dr. Gann gave a short description to the archeologists of the Carnegie Institution of Washington (CIW) project at Chichen Itza, he spoke of the large mounds he had sighted, but not visited for lack of time, lying to the northeast of the main group.
+Gann gave a short description to the archeologists of the Carnegie Institution of Washington (CIW) project at Chichen Itza, he spoke of the large mounds he had sighted, but not visited for lack of time, lying to the northeast of the main group.
 It was to examine these that Alfred Kidder and J. Eric S. Thompson went for a two-day inspection of the site in March.
 Two months later Thompson was again at Coba, forming with Jean Charlot the third CIW expedition.
 On this trip their guide, Carmen Chai, showed them the "Macanxoc Group", a discovery that led to the departure of a fourth expedition, since Sylvanus Morley wanted Thompson to show him the new stelae.
 Eric Thompson made a number of return visits to the site through 1932, the same year he published a detailed description.

 In 1932, H. B. Roberts opened a number of trenches in Group B to collect sherds.